DomoApps/Test-AI-Review/docs/Partner-Developers/Domo-Marketplace/marketplace-requirements.md

 <ul>
  	<li>Enforce application logic flows to comply with business rules</li>
  	<li>Limit the number of transactions a single user or device can perform in a given period of time.
 The transactions/time should be above the actual business requirement, but low enough to deter automated attacks</li>
- 	<li>Use the "referrer" header as a supplemental check only, it should never be the sole authorization check, as it is can be spoofed</li>
+ 	<li>Use the "referrer" header as a supplemental check only, it should never be the sole authorization check, as it can be spoofed</li>
 </ul>
 <h3>Error Handling and Logging</h3>
 <ul>